cvollmann-teaching/richardson/readme.md

 **(Under Development)**

-# Python Project: Richardson Iteration from Scratch applied to Heat Equation and the PageRank
+# Python Project: Richardson Iteration from Scratch

 - This repo contains material for a 5 days project based Python course: small tutorials (lead sheets for in-class development, in german), the corresponding instructions (below) and some worked examples.